 Hampton Court Palace is located on the River Thames in the London Borough of Richmond-upon-Thames, 12 miles southwest of Central London.
 Kingston upon Thames and Surbiton are both nearby, as is the beautiful nature of Richmond Park.

 If you’d like to stretch your legs or cool off after your visit, Bushy Park and it’s beautiful Hampton Pool are both within a 30-minute walk of the palace.

 To avoid queueing for parking, it’s recommended to travel by public transport.
-And if you travel by train with a National Rail ticket, you can even get 2FOR1 entry at the palace.
+And if you book direct on our website or app, you'll get discounted entry tickets through SWR Rewards.
 Some dates might not be included in this offer, so it’s worth checking before you make the trip.

 Check out our flexible range of ticket types and find the best one for your trip.
 Get cheap train tickets to Hampton Court by travelling during off-peak hours, or book in advance to get the lowest ticket price.
-You could also save money on your journey with a Railcard, and don’t forget you can earn Nectar points when you book through our website or app.
+You could also save money on your journey with a Railcard.

 Avoid waiting in line at the ticket office with a Tap2Go smartcard: simply touch in and touch out at the station.

 Hampton Court is in London fare zone 6, so you can get there using a London Travelcard, an Oyster card or contactless.
-You won’t be able to get 2FOR1 entry to Hampton Court Palace if you travel using an Oyster card or contactless, and your London Travelcard must be bought from a National Rail station and not issued from Transport for London to get this offer.
+You won’t be able to get discounted entry to Hampton Court Palace if you travel using a London Travelcard, an Oyster card or contactless.

 Things to do in Hampton Court Palace